aimms/documentation/webui/widget-options.rst

 #. *icon*: The icon you want to associate with the respective action.
 You can select from a list of 1600+ icons, the reference can be found in the :download:`icon list. <resources/AIMMS-Icon-List.pdf>`
 #. *procedure*: The procedure you want to call when the respective action is clicked.
 #. *state*: This is the state for the action, i.e. Active (displayed and clickable), Inactive (displayed and not clickable) and Hidden.
 By default, the state is Hidden.

+.. tip:: If you find it difficult to browse the icon list, navigate to `IcoMoon List <https://icomoon.io/#preview-ultimate>`_ and find an icon.
+Hover over the desired icon and write down the icon name.
+Append 'aimms-" to the selected icon name when adding it to the model. eg: The icon name is calculator.
+In AIMMS it needs to be aimms-calculator.

 To configure widget actions, create a string parameter indexed on WidgetOrder and WidgetActionSpecification, for example MyWidgetActions(worder,webui::indexWidgetActionSpec) as shown here:

 .. image:: images/WidgetActions_MyWidgetActions.png